bahrus/carbon-copy/README.md

 In the meantime / in addiction, b-c-c supports two additional properties for adjusting the content dynamically:

 If toBeTransformed/to-be-transformed property/attribute is set, then b-c-c won't append the clone, until a trans-render context object is passed in to property trContext.

-b-c-c can also be used in a kind of "Reverse Polish Notation" version of Polymer's [dom-if](https://polymer-library.polymer-project.org/2.0/docs/devguide/templates#dom-if).

 ## Codeless Web Components [TODO]